The Fool and His Money: Reception and awards

+In his review for Just Adventure, Greg Collins awarded The Fool and His Money an A plus.

 Andrew Plotkin considered The Fool and His Money an improvement on The Fool's Errand, with better puzzle sequencing, a more harmonious variety of puzzle forms, and a smooth increase in complexity as the game progresses.
 Plotkin recommended the game "if you like puzzles, if you like challenges, if you like working all-out on crazy-hard puzzles where they barely even tell you the rules."

 Jay Is Games rated it best indie puzzle game of 2012.